deauthorizing/x-spoofer/README.md

 Also if you resell this you are a broke no name

 ## 🛫 FreeLarpTools Telegram Channel
-I decided to make this script for https://t.me/larpforfree in case if coneticlarp ever decided to make one similar to this, if it has the exact same GUI and same features then we will know if he skidded this shit or not.
+I decided to make this script for https://t.me/dontpaytolarp in case if coneticlarp ever decided to make one similar to this, if it has the exact same GUI and same features then we will know if he skidded this shit or not.

 ## 👋 Outro
-If for whatever the fuck reason you need support contact @wasthattoomuchforyou or @loficat on telegram heh Don't pay for larp scripts join @larpforfree today
+If for whatever the fuck reason you need support contact @wasthattoomuchforyou on telegram heh Don't pay for larp scripts join @larpforfree today

 ## 💀 License